-Laboratory tests on specimens of anisotropic material such as fractured rocks are carried out to assess their in-situ properties.
-Mechanical parameters such as elastic moduli and strengths in tension and compression are required by engineers to analyse the structure and develop an economic retrofitting strategy.
-Numerous large specimens are required to be tested so that the variability of anisotropic properties can be taken into consideration.
-This may then lead to scarring of the structure and may sometimes be detrimental to structural stability.
-In any case, the procedure is not only expensive but also In this paper the authors time consuming. demonstrate a new methodology in which the orthotropic elastic parameters can be obtained by monitoring displacement induced by applying a load on the structure at a convenient location.
+In this paper, the authors demonstrate a new methodology in which the orthotropic elastic parameters can be obtained by monitoring displacement induced by applying a load on the structure at a convenient location.
 This is a classical 'inverse' problem, which in the past has been solved by many researchers using conventional back analyses for the identification of elastic and strength parameters for isotropic materials [1-3].
 However, it is not a simple extension of known procedures if parameters for an anisotropic or even an orthotropic material were to be identified.
 There have been a number of applications of tools of artificial intelligence for the identification of material parameters from the case histories of monitored data for structures as well as tunnels using neural networks [4, 5].
 However, the assumption of isotropy is inherent in these applications.